 The university and United Academics begin limited negotiations on June 26.
 While limited, these negotiations focus on critically important issues that will help address future uncertainties.
 The university’s bargaining team looks forward to hearing the union's concerns and identifying a shared path forward.

 Topics for discussion include career FTE issued under the last memorandum of understanding between the parties, career employment, the tenure reduction program, and a progressive pay reduction plan.
 For reference, a progressive pay reduction plan was previously proposed by the university in April.
 The first session will address high-level principles with both parties providing their input and thoughts on these important issues.

-The University of Oregon and United Academics (UA) have begun the collective bargaining process for a new contract.
+The University of Oregon and United Academics (UA) will resume the collective bargaining process for a new contract during the winter term.
 Negotiations are expected to continue at least through the spring term.
-The current contract expires on June 30, 2020.
+The current contract was extended by by one year.
+It expires on June 30, 2021.

 United Academics represented university faculty, which includes tenure-track and career faculty.
 The university greatly values the mission-critical work our faculty contribute in support of our academic and research pursuits.
 As a comprehensive public research university committed to exceptional teaching, discovery, and service, it is our goal to recruit and retain world-renown faculty that make our institute successful and competitive now and in the future.

 University negotiations with United Academics are based on the following principles:

 - Commitment to faculty support and recognition